Utilities and reconciliations FAQs

 This means that in your first 2 months, you only pay the fixed utilities charge. * At the end of your tenancy, any remaining adjustments for the last months are applied to part of your final end-of-tenancy balance.

-If you’re a new resident, the lead resident will receive an email with a link to register for an account within 2 weeks of moving in.
-If you’re having trouble accessing your account or have not received a link to register, please get in touch with Community Utilities at [email protected].
+If you’re a new resident, the lead resident will receive an email with a link to register for an account within the first few days of moving in.
+Please note, you need your account number (shown on your statement or via comms from Switch2 to register).

-Community Utilities only uses estimated readings when:
+Switch2 only use estimated readings when:

 • You live at Landsby, where water readings are taken quarterly (see below)